pereztr5/cyboard/README.md

 [Tony](https://github.com/pereztr5 "Tony Perez") started developing Cyboard in 2016 as his senior project at SUNY Polytechnic, with the goal to use it for the [CNY Hackathon](https://www.cnyhackathon.org "CNY Hackathon Home").
+[Butters](https://github.com/tbutts "Tyler Butters") has helped maintain and improve this project since it was created.

 CNY Hackathon is a joint cyber security defense & CTF event for intercollegiate students of the Central New York region.
 The event is hosted bi-annually to